 MAWAG will utilize the services of Advisors Excel, a third-party insurance marketing organization ("IMO") to select the appropriate product.
-Advisory Excel is an affiliate or AE Wealth Management and our decision to work with AE Wealth Management is significantly based on our IMO relationship with Advisors Excel.
+Advisory Excel is an affiliate of AE Wealth Management and our decision to work with AE Wealth Management is significantly based on our IMO relationship with Advisors Excel.

 Advisors Excel, as IMO, offers special incentive compensation while our investment adviser representatives act in their separate capacity as insurance agents, if they meet certain overall sales goals by placing annuities and/or other insurance products through the IMO.
 The receipt of commissions and additional incentive compensation itself creates a conflict of interest.
 This conflict is mitigated by fully disclosing the conflict through a separate disclosure that will be given to the advisory client prior to the sale out- lining the commission rate or amount of insurance commission that the investment adviser firm and/or supervised person will be received from the insurance company for such purchase.
-The disclosure will also include the reasoning used in determining how much to allocate to annuities versus advisory accounts.

 Clients are not required to purchase any insurance products through us in our separate capacity as insurance agents.
-The purpose of the IMO is to assist us to find the insurance company that best fits the client's situation.
+The purpose of the IMO is to assist us in finding the insurance company that best fits the client's situation.